etaagen/SmallGrains/README.md

 # SmallGrains
-We are the Cornell Small Grains Grad Students
+Repository for all open source lab material from my time in the Cornell Small Grains lab